shalikka/eventshuffle/README.md

 ## Run the API
 Start the database with Docker:
 ```
-docker run --name eventshuffle-postgres -p 5432:5432 -e POSTGRES_PASSWORD=mysecretpassword -d postgres
+docker run --name eventshuffle-postgres -p 5433:5432 -e POSTGRES_PASSWORD=mysecretpassword -d postgres
 ```
-Go to the root of the source code and run the API, it will run in port 8080 by default.
+Go to the root of the source code and run the API, it will run in port 8081 by default.
 In case you need to change it just override the value PORT in file .env
 ```
-cd eventshuffle
-eventshuffle % npm install
+npm install
-eventshuffle % npm start
+npm start
 ```
 To run the tests:
 ```